About Japanese knotweed

-Japanese knotweed is fully grown by early summer and mature canes are hollow and can stand up to 3 metres high.
+Japanese knotweed is fully grown by early summer.
 The plant flowers in late summer and these consist of clusters of spiky stems covered in tiny creamy-white flowers.
 The leaves are luscious green in colour and usually flat and often shovel or heart shaped in appearance.